-NSDSP-1-UNSDSP-1-I Compare Models Connection Function Programming Debugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Supported Devices
+NSDSP-1-UNSDSP-1-I NSHVX - HVP Extension Connection Function Programming Debugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Interface Library Source Code SDK Supported Devices

-NSDSP-1-U can program/debug PIC devices running at any voltage from 1.7 to 5.5V.
+Internally NSDSP-1-U is the same as NSDSP-1-UX and can program/debug PIC devices running at any voltage from 1.7 to 5.5V.

 Features and Benefits